swisstopo/swissgeol-assets-dataextraction/README.md

 **How It Works**

 1. Specify the input file name and path inside the notebook.
-2.The notebook processes the document and extracts:
+2. The notebook processes the document and extracts images and drawings
-- Images and Drawings
 3. It clusters drawings and text and draws bounding boxes around detected elements to visualize  behavior.
 4. Saves results in `data/test/filename/`

 TODO:
-asset-notebook.ipynb
+- asset-notebook.ipynb
-asset-notebook_S3.ipynb
+- asset-notebook_S3.ipynb
-layout_parser.ipynb
+- layout_parser.ipynb
-corner_detection.ipynb
+- corner_detection.ipynb
-pdf_type.ipynb
+- pdf_type.ipynb
-find_documents.ipynb
+- find_documents.ipynb